 LIST OF OFFENCES

-This criminal law charge relates to an Accused being in possession of illegal substances such as marijuana, cocaine, crystal meth, or ecstasy.
-In order to prove possession, the Crown must prove that the Accused had both knowledge and control over the substance.
+This criminal law charge relates to an Accused being in possession of illegal substances such as marijuana (in amounts greater than 30 grams), cocaine, fentanyl, heroin, crystal methamphetamine, ecstasy, etc. In order to prove possession, the Crown must prove that the Accused had both knowledge and control over the substance.
 The charge of trafficking results if the Accused does any of the following: sells, administers, gives, transfers, transports, sends or delivers the controlled substance in question.

 This criminal law charge involves the production of any drug listed in Schedule I – IV of the Controlled Drugs and Substances Act.
 These offences most often relate to what is commonly referred to as a meth lab or marijuana “grow op”.